grahamc/system-configurations/README.md

 ## Troubleshooting

 - **Cache is being ignored**: First, [check to see if you are a trusted user](#check-trust).
 If you aren't, then [add yourself to trusted-users](#add-trust).
-Since I do not know of a way to have nix re-prompt you to add the cache you will have to do it manually.
+Since I don't know of a way to have Nix re-prompt you to add the cache you'll have to do it manually.
 You can do this by adding the lines below to your config in `~/.config/nix/nix.conf` (If you have a multi-user Nix installation, you'll need to [restart the Nix daemon](#restart-daemon) afterward to apply the changes.):

       ``` conf